Building Structure & Facade Profile's

 Gateway Wall Repair

-Problem: Deteriorating masonry wall and capstones along the perimeter of building were repaired and coated with a waterproof membrane system.
-If you would like to learn more about this project click the link here:
+The problem of deteriorating masonry walls and capstones along the perimeter of the building was addressed through repairs and the application of a waterproof membrane system.
+If you would like to learn more about this project, click the link here

 Oquirrh School

-Problem: The Oquirrh School’s exterior had missing mortar, movement cracks in the bricks, and failed caulking around the window frames.
-If you would like to learn more about this project click the link here:
+The Oquirrh School’s exterior had missing mortar, movement cracks in the bricks, and failed caulking around the window frames.
+If you would like to learn about this project, click the link here:

 Mont Cervin Balconies